The Devonshire Foundation Inc

 The Devonshire Foundation has specific pathways through which they identify potential grantees:

 1. Social Innovation Forum Connection: The foundation has been an SIF funder for over nine years and is a Lead Sponsor for their Social Innovator cohorts.
-Organizations selected for SIF's programs gain visibility with the foundation.
+Organisations selected for SIF's programmes gain visibility with the foundation.
 Tony Howland serves on the SIF board.

-2. Howland Capital Network: Given the foundation's connection to Howland Capital Management and the broader Boston philanthropic community, organizations known to these networks may receive consideration.
+2. Howland Capital Network: Given the foundation's connection to Howland Capital Management and the broader Boston philanthropic community, organisations known to these networks may receive consideration.

-3. Grantee Referrals: The foundation maintains deep relationships with current grantees who may provide referrals for organizations doing complementary work.
+3. Grantee Referrals: The foundation maintains deep relationships with current grantees who may provide referrals for organisations doing complementary work.

 Decision Timeline